-ACTION: Final rule.
+ACTION: Final Rule.

 SUMMARY: Section 104(b) of the Consumer Product Safety Improvement Act of 2008 ("CPSIA") requires the U.S. Consumer Product Safety Commission ("CPSC," "Commission," or "we") to promulgate consumer product safety standards for durable infant or toddler products.
 These standards are to be "substantially the same as" applicable voluntary standards or more stringent than the voluntary standard if the Commission concludes that more stringent requirements would further reduce the risk of injury associated with the product.
-In this rule, the Commission is issuing a safety standard for portable bed rails in response to the CPSIA.1
+In this rule, the Commission is issuing a safety standard for portable bed rails in response to the CPSIA.

-DATES: The rule will become effective August 29, 2012 and apply to product manufactured or imported on or after that date.
-The incorporation by reference of the publication listed in this rule is approved by the Director of the Federal Register as of August 29, 2012.
+DATES: The rule will become effective [insert date six months after date of publication in the Federal Register] and apply to product manufactured or imported on or after that date.
+The incorporation by reference of the publication listed in this rule is approved by the Director of the Federal Register as of [insert date six months after date of publication in the Federal Register].

-FOR FURTHER INFORMATION CONTACT:
+FOR FURTHER INFORMATION CONTACT: Rohit Khanna, Project Manager, Office of Hazard Identification and Reduction, U.S. Consumer Product Safety

-Rohit Khanna, Project Manager, Office of Hazard Identification and Reduction, U.S. Consumer Product Safety Commission, 5 Research Place, Rockville, MD 20850; telephone (301) 987-2508 ; rkhanna@cpsc.gov.
+Commission, 5 Research Place, Rockville, MD 20850; telephone (301) 987-2508; rkhanna@cpsc.gov.